-Four of our MA Children’s Book Illustration graduates made the shortlist for the Klaus Flugge Prize 2023: Alice Courtley (Lost in the City), Mariajo Ilustrajo (Flooded - pictured), Gill Smith (Saving the Butterfly), Paula White (The Baker by the Sea).
-The winner will be announced in September.
+MA Children’s Book Illustration graduate Mariajo Illustrajo won the 2023 Klaus Flugge Prize for her book Flooded (pictured), developed while she was on the course.
+Three of her fellow alumni from the course also made the shortlist: Alice Courtley (Lost in the City), Gill Smith (Saving the Butterfly), and Paula White (The Baker by the Sea).

 Hana Tintor (MA Illustration & Book Arts, 2018) and Zsuzsa Goodyer (BA Illustration 2010 / MA Illustration & Book Arts 2021) make the longlist of the World Illustration Awards 2023.

 2021 MA Illustration & Book Arts graduate John Chamberlain was shortlisted for the 7th FIDA Fashion Illustration Awards, the first global online award to promote fashion illustration and drawing around the world.

 MA Children's Book Illustration alumnus Sophie Burrows was nominated in the Best Graphic Album category of the US-based Will Eisner Comic Industry Awards 2023 for her book Crushing.

 BA Illustration graduate Aleesha Nandhra was commissioned by Ladybird to produce bespoke illustrations for a new edition of their book Climate Change (pictured), co-written by HM King Charles in his former role as The Prince of Wales.
 Released in March 2023, the book explores the global causes and effects of climate change on human life and the natural world, while also highlighting the actions individuals can take to make a difference.
 London-based illustrator and printmaker Aleesha has previously completed commissions for high-profile clients including Google, Harper Collins and Bloomsbury.